-9. When boating arrived on the Lake at the adjacent LeFrak Center, my son went bananas.
-Rent kayaks or pedal boats (singles or double; little guys can sit on your lap) by the hour or day.
+8. When boating arrived on Prospect Park Lake near LeFrak Center, my son went bananas.
+Rent kayaks or pedal boats (singles or doubles; little guys can sit on your lap) by the hour or day.

-14. When the snow starts to fall (yes, winter is actually coming — at some point), hit one of Prospect Park's many sledding hills, including the one near the Picnic House.
+13. When the snow starts to fall, hit one of Prospect Park's many sledding hills.
+The steepest and the longest hills are located near the Picnic House.

 Don't miss the one-of-a-kind ramen burger at Smorgasburg.
 Photo by Shinya Suzuki via Flickr.

-19. We love carousels and have been visiting the gorgeous antique one in Prospect Park for nearly a decade.
+21. We love carousels and have been visiting the gorgeous antique carousel in Prospect Park for nearly a decade.
 It doesn’t get old!
 (Tip: It’s free on Thursdays in August.)

-20. See the baboons, sea lion trainings, and many more animals at the Prospect Park Zoo, which is manageable enough in size for seeing with toddlers in tow.
+23. See the baboons, sea lions, and many more animals at the Prospect Park Zoo, which is manageable enough in size for seeing with toddlers in tow.

-25. Step into the lovely Audubon Center which houses a now-famous turtle, snake, and other live animals.
-The staff is always welcoming and eager to share more about the Audubon's fantastic nature programs.
+25. Step into the lovely Audubon Center, which runs a host of amazing nature programs, and houses a now-famous turtle, snake, and other live animals.
+The staff is always welcoming and eager to share what they know.

-Reach Prospect Park through a number of subway lines, including the 2/3, F/G, and B/Q. There are entrances from all sides, including at Grand Army Plaza, Ninth Street, 15th Street, Parkside Avenue, and Lincoln Road, to name a few.
-Bathrooms are located throughout the park, including at the Picnic House, and port-o-potties are available in warmer months (we cannot vouch for the cleanliness of the latter).
+You can reach Prospect Park via a number of subway lines, including the 2/3, F/G, and B/Q. There are entrances from all sides, including at Grand Army Plaza, Ninth Street, 15th Street, Parkside Avenue, and Lincoln Road, to name a few.
+Bathrooms are located throughout the park, including at the Picnic House, and port-o-potties are available in warmer months (we cannot vouch for their cleanliness, sadly).
 Whether you are a native New Yorker or a visitor to our fine city, Prospect Park is a must-see destination.

-This article was originally published in July 2010, but has since been updated.
+A version of this article was originally published in July 2010; it has since been updated.